bluetyson/FASERIP-Slugfest/DnD-battler/README.md

     - if a 0, that character will multiattack everyone available [which currently is everyone, not a max say six]

 # Tests
+- You can find them in the DnD-battler directory with runtestFASERIP* type names.
 - Note that Hawkeye has a Bow and a Wrist Crossbow so if in Powers or Equipment data someone has two of the same type, the second will overwrite the first - you can rearrange the character sheet to fix, or just edit in beastiaryFASERIP.

 # Documentation